fcostin/tcplb/docs/DESIGN.md

 - State will be maintained per upstream to track current inferred health state, any additional per-upstream state statistics (e.g. count of consecutive failed or successful connections) could be stored here.
-- Transition rule between health states will be the simplest thing: if HEALTHY and observe one probe failure (either active or passive probe) then successor state is UNHEALTHY.
-Similarly, if UNHEALTHY and observe one probe success then success state is HEALTHY.
+- Transition rule between health states will be the simplest thing: if HEALTHY and observe `f` probe failures (either active or passive probe) then successor state is UNHEALTHY.
+Similarly, if UNHEALTHY and observe `s` consecutive probe successes then success state is HEALTHY.
 Otherwise, state does not change.
+Parameters `f` and `s` will be small integers set to implementation-defined defaults.
 - If observed probe outcome causes state change from HEALTHY to UNHEALTHY or vice versa, this will not cause the server to preempt any existing forwarded connections, once the decision has been made to forward them to